We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 7. Inhale lavender essential oil

-A study published in the Journal of the Medical Association of Thailand found that inhaling lavender essential oil can calm the mind and quiet brain activity.
+Some evidence suggests that inhaling lavender essential oil can calm the mind and quiet brain activity.

 There is no single treatment for racing thoughts, but some options include:

 - medication, psychotherapy, and other treatments for mood disorders and other mental health conditions

 - reviewing medications that may trigger racing thoughts

 A person may experience racing thoughts in response to a traumatic event, but they can also indicate an underlying health condition.

 Many of the conditions that cause racing thoughts require professional guidance from a doctor or mental health practitioner for ongoing management.

 A person should see a doctor if they experience racing thoughts without an apparent reason or have any other symptoms that last longer than 2 weeks.